Top 8 Venture Capital Firms Investing in Space Travel Startups

 2. Space Capital

-Space Capital is a venture capital firm that invests in the foundational technologies shaping the space economy.
-They focus on companies at the forefront of growth in sectors like satellite communication, GPS, and big data.
+Space Capital invests in early-stage and seed companies building foundational technologies for the growing space economy.
+They focus on what they term the "final frontier," providing capital to startups in satellite communication, GPS, and big data.

 - Investment stages: Early Stage Venture, Seed